nevinera/nevinera.github.com/source/posts/2025-07-10--on-memoization.html.md

 version _grows_ better.
 Rather than procedural code defining _how to parse a string_, we have declarative code defining _what a parsed string is_.
-If the logic about how to parse that string changes in any of a hundred ways, it will be _obvious_ in the declarations, and usually straightforward (when it's not, because the structure of the thing needs to change, that's when you should be really glad for the style).
+If the logic about how to parse that string changes in any of a hundred ways, it will be _obvious_ in the declarations, and usually straightforward.
+When it's not, because the structure of the thing needs to change, that's when you should be really glad for the style - it makes extracting complexity not just easy, but almost unavoidable.

 Let's change the above by.. adding a new type of token?
-Well, that's pretty easy, we just add `return :emoji if emoji?` and then defined the predicate.
+Well, that's pretty easy, we just add `return :emoji if emoji?` and then define the new predicate.
 What if the process for scanning out the tokens changes?
-That's more substantial, but it's really clear where to touch - the definition of `tokens` is no longer accurate - it might need another (Tokenizer?) class if the process is complex enough, but it'll be surgical, because we can see where the definition of `tokens` is, and replace it (or conditionalize it, etc).
+That's more substantial, but it's really clear where to touch - the definition of `tokens` is no longer accurate - it might need another (`Tokenizer`?) class if the process is complex enough, but it'll be surgical, because we can see where the definition of `tokens` is, and replace it (or conditionalize it, etc).